-Kenya is one of the east African nations with a fast growing economy.
-Its colourful flag depicts the country’s diverse agriculture and history of independence.
+Kenya is one of the east African nations with a fast-growing economy.
+Its colorful flag depicts the country’s diverse agriculture and history of independence.
 Just like other nations, Kenyans value their flag and this is the reason why it has always been regarded as a symbol that unifies the 42 native tribes of Kenya.
 Despite facing political instability and tough economic times, the country has maintained its place at the top as one of the best tourist destinations in Africa.
 Popularly known as ‘Bendera’ in the local Swahili language, Kenya flag was first adopted in 1963.

 The structure of the Kenya flag